racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/FormWizardPractical/FormApi.md

 #Form API

-In this section you can find the API documentation of the methods to create forms in a PyLabs Application.
+In this section you can find the API documentation of the methods to create forms in a Pylabs Application.
 The methods to create a form are available in the name space `q.gui.form.`.